ronakupadhyaya/Horizons-week-03/day5/blackjack/README.md

   - Is game over (`Boolean`): true if game is over, false otherwise.

 ### Routes

-- `GET /`:
-  - Query parameter for filtering games by in-progress/over
-  - Render `List games`
+To start, you should be able to play against the computer using Postman.
 - `POST /game`:
   - Create new game
   - Redirect to `/game/:id`
-- `GET /game/:id`:
-  - Render `View game`
 - `POST /game/:id/bet`: (New Game) (renders JSON)
   - Player declares their bet for
   - Error if the player has already declared their bet
   - Responds with `Game state representation`
 - `POST /game/:id/hit`: (renders JSON)
   - Error if the player has not yet declared their bet
   - Error if the game is not in progress